What is a Provisional License in Maryland

 - If the driver is driving to or from an organized volunteer program.

-- The driving is driving to or from participation in an athletic event or related training session.
+- The driver is driving to or from participation in an athletic event or related training session.

 Upon becoming 18, a provisional license holder is no longer bound by this restriction.
 They may drive at any hour.